-Effects of Add/Drop on Financial Aid Calculation
+Impact of Add/Drop on Financial Aid Calculation

-Adding or dropping a course may affect a student's enrollment status, and therefore the amount of financial aid for which the student is eligible.
-The Director of Student Finance is responsible for advising a student of the financial consequences of a change in registration.
+Adding or dropping a course may impact a student's enrollment status and the amount of financial aid for which the student is eligible.
+If the student adds or drops a course, Student Finance office will advise the student of the financial consequences.
+Student Finance Support and Student Accounts will process any adjustments to a student's charges or financing due to adding or dropping courses.

-In order for six-weeks 2 mini-term courses to be considered in the determination of a student's enrollment status for Pell grant purposes only, a student must register for the six-weeks 2 mini-term courses by the close of business on day twenty (20) of the start of the full term, i.e. prior to the Census date.
+For 6-week 2 courses to be considered in the determination of a student's enrollment status for Pell grant purposes only, a student must register for the courses by the close of business on day 14 of the start of the full term (i.e., prior to the Census date).